artificialdetective/arduino-serial/README.md

 # arduino-serial
 Serial port interface for Arduino microcontrollers

 This repository contains a basic interface for communication between a computer and an Arduino microcontroller through a serial port.
-It consists of two files written in C (for the Arduino) and C++ (for the computer):
+It consists of two files written in C (Arduino's standard) and C++ (for the computer):

 "arduino_serial_interface_arduino-side.ino" should be uploaded to the Arduino using the Arduino's software.